 Not sure where to start with your wedding cake planning, then follow our 5 tips for choosing your wedding cake (during a pandemic).
 You’ve just started your planning?
 You’ve had to postpone your wedding again as government advice has changed again and not yet ordered your cake?
 You’re getting married this year and having a micro wedding, followed by a sequel wedding a year later?
+Here are our 5 top tips for choosing your wedding cake (during a pandemic).

 1. Think about your design